adrfstwn/flask-server-earscope-TA/Readme.md

     ./dist/run
     ```

-## If you want to get Image Docker just pull
+## 🔆 Just Pull the Docker Image if you dont want to get any problem 😂

 ```bash
 docker pull adrfstwn/earscope-model:latest